uselibrary/gocar/README_en.md

 └── .git/
 ```

-> Note: Built-in modes (simple/project) do not include `.gocar.toml` by default.
+> Note: Created projects do not include `.gocar.toml` by default.
 Use `gocar init` to generate it manually.
-Projects created from custom templates will automatically include `.gocar.toml`.

 > Simple mode is suitable for small projects, scripts, CLI tools, etc. Project mode is suitable for larger projects, web services, microservices, etc., following the standard Go project layout.